MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-security-settings-and-ip-protection.md

 By adding this setting, you *enable debugging* into an extension to view the source code when that extension is set as a dependency.

-> [!NOTE]
-> If debugging is enabled dynamically a breakpoint can be set in the protected source code when the debugging session is started.

 ### allowDownloadingSource

 When this is set to `true` in the `app.json` file of extension A, the source code of extension A can be downloaded, for example, from the **Download Source** option in the **Extension Management** page in [!INCLUDE[prod_short](includes/prod_short.md)].
 The default value of `allowDownloadingSource` is `false`.